Biology and Life Sciences

 Cedarville University offers several degrees options in the biological sciences:

-Bachelor of Science (BS) in Biology - The B.S. in biology prepares students for graduate study in the biological sciences by including the course requirements prescribed by many of the leading graduate-level biology degree programs in the nation.
+Bachelor of Science in Biology – The BS in biology prepares students for graduate study in the biological sciences by including the course requirements prescribed by many of the leading graduate-level biology degree programs in the nation.
 This major enhances the student's depth of knowledge in biology and increases the breadth of exposure to chemistry, mathematics, and physics.

-Bachelor of Science in Environmental Science - aims to prepare graduates with a good foundation for entering vocations in ecology, conservation biology, ecosystem restoration, environmental education, and graduate study.
+Bachelor of Science in Environmental Science – Aims to prepare graduates with a good foundation for entering vocations in ecology, conservation biology, ecosystem restoration, environmental education, and graduate study.

-Bachelor of Arts in Integrated Life Science Education - prepares you to teach biology in grades 7-12.
+Bachelor of Arts in Integrated Life Science Education – Prepares you to teach biology in grades 7–12.

 Our program provides a broad biological background and biblical integration.

 The biology faculty members at Cedarville emphasize a core curriculum that provides a broad biological background for students that are balanced well with a liberal arts curriculum and Cedarville’s Bible minor.
 Our biology faculty members are distinctive in their commitment to biblical integration in the sciences.
-Students will tailor their major based upon their professional interests and goals by working with their biology faculty academic adviser.
+Students will tailor their major based upon their professional interests and goals by working with their biology faculty academic advisor.

 What will I learn?

 - Students will demonstrate appropriate use of methods of science to investigate problems in biology.